-- (1) Payments made to the FAI to the credit of IPC or to a representative of the FAI and/or IPC (e.g. Sanction fee, Deposit as per FCEAD 2.2.2 and 2.2.3) may only be made by way of wire transfer, bank draft, money order or cash.
-No personal or company cheques will be accepted. - 1.5 EXPENSE REIMBURSEMENT POLICY - (1) The reimbursement of expenses will be in accordance with the current IPC Expense Reimbursement Policy Document.
+(1) Payments made to the FAI to the credit of IPC or to a representative of the FAI and/or IPC (e.g. Sanction fee, Deposit as per FCEAD 2.2.2 and 2.2.3) may only be made by way of wire transfer, bank draft, money order or cash.
+Cheques will not be accepted.

+1.5 EXPENSE REIMBURSEMENT POLICY

+(1) The reimbursement of expenses will be in accordance with the current IPC Expense Reimbursement Policy Document.